 The Gerontology Minor is a program open to all undergraduates in a multidisciplinary field that is professionally diverse and rapidly growing.

 Students from any major at Cornell University who complete the 12 required credits can achieve an undergraduate gerontology minor.
 One of two (3-credit) core courses and nine additional credits must be taken to complete the minor.
-For a full listing of courses, please see below.

 The undergraduate gerontology minor program also offers opportunities to become involved in research projects with faculty in the Bronfenbrenner Center and throughout the University.
 In addition, junior and senior students can apply to work as a teaching assistant for gerontology courses.